siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 008 Topology and Discreteness.md

 # 8. Topology and Discreteness

-**Claim.** When source-free flow closes on itself, closure imposes integer winding.
+When source-free flow closes on itself, closure imposes integer winding.
 Integer winding yields discrete mode families.
 Discreteness is geometric before it is spectral.